fpalomo/king-kata-di/Readme-group-2.md

 ---

-The Payment Security Engine ( PSE ) is different depending on the Api_id .
+The Payment Security Engine ( PSE ) is different depending on the Api_version .
+So, if the request is for api_version = 1 ,
+the PSEv1 will be used.
+If the request specifies api_version=2 , the PSEv2 will be used.

 PSE v1:
-The security key is just the first character of the next values concatenated in the this order:
+The security key is composed by the first character of the next values concatenated in the this order:

-* Application ID + Order ID + CC Type + CC Beholder + CC Number + CC Expiry Month + CC Expiry year + CC CVV + Charge Amount
+* Application ID + Order ID + CC Type + Charge Amount

 PSE v2:
 The security key is a one way authentication algorithm ( md5 ) , using the next values concatenated in this order:

-* Application ID + Order ID + CC Type + CC Beholder + CC Number + CC Expiry Month + CC Expiry year + CC CVV + Charge Amount
+* Application ID + Order ID + CC Type + Charge Amount

 ---